TheGoodlike13/oblivion_dmg/README.md

 ### Caveats

-Effects of a single hit are applied all at once, including "drain hp".
+Effects of a single hit are applied all at once, including "drain life".
 If this hit has multiple drain effects, e.g. weapon + poison, they will be bundled together.
 This has no effect on calculations leading up to death, only overkill.